sc137/zoom-higher-level/slides.md

 # Doesn’t Everyone Get Hacked?

-It's an ever increasing risk of doing business.
+* It's an ever increasing risk of doing business.
-If a breach does occur, follow your Incident Response Plan
+* When a breach occurs, follow your Incident Response Plan.

 # resources